top of page

 2.3 Extracting Shoreline by Thresholding Radar Reflectances

-While the previous two workflows allowed me to visually monitor shorelines from online satellite imagery and observe its evolution through time, this is the first workflow where I've demonstrated the actual 'extraction' / 'delineation' of a shoreline from downloaded Raw Satellite Imagery.
-The Area of Interest - the popular tourist destination of Visakhapatnam - is home to several beaches that have undergone rampant erosion in the recent past thereby impacting footfall.
+While the previous two workflows allowed me to visually monitor Shorelines from rendered Satellite Imagery and observe its evolution through time, this is the first workflow where I will demonstrate the actual extraction/delineation of a Shoreline from a downloaded raw Satellite Imagery dataset.
+The Study Area - the buzzing tourism destination Visakhapatnam - is home to several beaches that have undergone rampant erosion in the recent past, thereby impacting visitor footfall.

 Video 4: Extracting Shoreline by using Thresholding technique on Sentinel-1 Radar Imagery on SNAP (V3 of 7)